microsoft/cppgraphqlgen/doc/resolvers.md

 	const std::shared_ptr<RequestState>& state, peg::ast& query,
 	const std::string& operationName, response::Value&& variables) const;
 ```
-By default, the `std::future` results are resolved on-demand but synchronously,
+By default, the `std::future` results are resolved on-demand but synchronously.
-using `std::launch::deferred` with the `std::async` function.
-You can also use
-an override of `Request::resolve` which lets you substitute the
+You can also use an override of `Request::resolve` which lets you substitute
-`std::launch::async` option to begin executing the query on multiple threads
+the `std::launch::async` option to begin executing the query on multiple
-in parallel:
+threads in parallel:
 ```cpp
 GRAPHQLSERVICE_EXPORT response::AwaitableValue resolve(std::launch launch,
 	const std::shared_ptr<RequestState>& state, peg::ast& query,